 I had occasion not long ago to write a letter of protest to the Headmaster of the Church school where one of my children is being educated.
-The boy, aged twelve, had brought home a questionary form seeking detailed and intimate information on the lad based on my private domestic observations of him.
+The boy, aged twelve, had brought home a questionnaire form seeking detailed and intimate information on the lad based on my private domestic observations of him.
 The form came from a State Vocation Guidance organisation, and was to be used to assist vocational guidance officers in quizzing the child.

-My protest was that I had deliberately sent the boy to a Church school in the belief that its concern would be in assisting him in unfolding his personality, as opposed to the increasing concern of State schools in 'fitting boys for employment.'
-The Headmaster, after explaining that his school was not responsible for the form or the quizzing, admitted the validity of the protest, and thanked me for bringing to his attention an aspect of the matter which he had not considered.
+My protest was that I had deliberately sent the boy to a Church school in the belief that its concern would be in assisting him in unfolding his personality, as opposed to the increasing concern of State schools in 'fitting boys for employment'.
+The Headmaster, after explaining that his school was not responsible for the form or the quizzing admitted the validity of the protest, and thanked me for bringing to his attention an aspect of the matter which he had not considered.

-This incident illustrates how modern education is becoming more and more simply a process of conditioning.
-The present policy of education is to provide the right 'types' in the right proportions to increase 'production' for export to earn the foreign exchange to buy the raw material of production for export. ...
-So far from education's seeking to bring a child's personality to fruition, it is becoming more and more a matter of arranging curricula in accordance with the economic needs of the moment, aided by the efforts of vocational guidance experts in selecting likely candidates for specialised training in a narrowly functional activity.
+coming more and more simply a process of conditioning.
+The tors, we have a true conception of the situation, as it ought to be. present policy of education is to provide the right 'types' in the It then becomes evident that the proper function of Government right proportions to increase 'production' for export to earn the is to guide the affairs of the country so as to achieve the best foreign exchange to buy the raw material of production for possible 'profit' consistent with prudent management.
+And it export....
+So far from education's seeking to bring a child's should recommend and arrange for the distribution of a periodic personality to fruition, it is becoming more and more a matter of cash dividend. arranging curricula in accordance with the economic needs of the moment, aided by the efforts of vocational guidance experts in selecting likely candidates for specialised training in a narrowly functional activity.

 But a child is someone of infinite potentialities, and to select one of the more obvious of these and develop it to the atrophy of the others, is a crime against the spirit in man.
 This is particularly so in the case of technical education, which is precisely where the emphasis in current education lies.
-Technique, the mechanical, is fundamentally simple, as is shown by the rapidity with which young children grasp the principles of "how things work"; and an education almost exclusively technical leads to simple-mindedness-not in the sense of simplicity of mind, but of shallowness.
-The consequence is that more and more adults are becoming carburettor or equivalent 'experts,' and for the rest devotees of the films and the tabloids.
+Technique, the mechanical, is fundamentally simple, as is shown by the rapidity with which young children grasp the principles of "how things work"; and an education almost exclusively technical leads to simple-mindedness - not in the sense of simplicity of mind, but of shallowness.
+The consequence is that more and more adults are becoming carburetor or equivalent 'experts', and for the rest devotees of the films and the tabloids.